ETIS Instructor Resources¶

 Grades measure performance.

-Maturity signals measure transformation.
+Maturity signals reveal transformation.

 Educational Operations Engine¶